RohitDhatrak/OpenUI/README.md

 Vanilla CSS, highlight.js

 ### Features
+- User can import the full library or an individual component
-  All the components are fully responsive
+- All the components are fully responsive

-  Import the full library or just import the components you need.
+- All the components are keyboard accessible
+- All the components have been tested for contrast issues
 - Avatar
   - Standard avatars
   - Avatars with status